This information should not be relied upon as legal or professional advice. Read the disclaimer.

 In addition, in April 2018 the Government confirmed an intention to regulate letting and property management agents.
 Minimum entry standards will be set and an independent body will carry out the regulatory function.
 A Working Group was established to assist in developing the new regulatory model.
 The group reported in July 2019 and recommended the creation of a statutory regulator that would have enforcement powers to cover a variety of matters, including the transparency of freeholder charges (see: Regulation of Property Agents Working Group: Final Report (PDF 655 KB) for more details).

 On 1 October 2018, the Government announced an intention to require all developers of new-build homes to be members of an Ombudsman scheme.
+Provision for this has been included in the draft Building Safety Bill which is currently subject to pre-legislative scrutiny.

 The devolved administrations